Does your business have a brand style guide?

 The beauty of brand guides is that there’s no “one size fits all” approach.

-As a copywriter with nearly nine years of experience working at digital marketing agencies, I have seen dozens and dozens of brand guides for clients (and even created a handful of my own) — and I can tell you that each one looks completely different.
-It’s so fun to see how different businesses choose to represent their brands!
+As a copywriter with a decade of experience working at digital marketing agencies, I have seen dozens and dozens of brand guides for clients (and even created a handful of my own) — and I can tell you that each one looks completely different.
+It’s so fun to see how different businesses choose to represent their brands.

 While there are many different elements you can include in your brand guide — and I recommend as many as possible, for the most thorough understanding of your brand — here are the three main categories.